leuty/iconarray/README.md

 ### ecCodes for GRIB decoding

 Since this package uses cfgrib to decode GRIB data, make sure to run `./setup_grib_env.sh` with your conda environment active to setup ecCodes correctly.
 In case of an upgrade of the ecCodes versions and definitions supported by spack, this setup script might need to be updated.
-If you need a personalised version of ecCodes definitions that is not suported by spack, you can specify the path to your version in `GRIB_DEFINITION_PATH` (and `GRIB_SAMPLES_PATH` if needed) in `./setup_grib_env.sh`.
+If you need a personalised version of ecCodes definitions that is not supported by spack, you can specify the path to your version in `GRIB_DEFINITION_PATH` (and `GRIB_SAMPLES_PATH` if needed) in `./setup_grib_env.sh`.

 ### Code structure